The Pan-Canadian Quality Assurance Framework for the Assessment of International Academic Credentials

 - promote the QAF's adoption among various sectors of the academic credential assessment community in line with Canada's international obligations regarding assessment and recognition of international academic credentials, including its adoption within their own organization, if applicable.

-- a representative from the Alliance of Credential Evaluation Services of Canada;
+- a full member of the Alliance of Credential Evaluation Services of Canada (ACESC);

-- a representative from the Association of Registrars of the Universities and Colleges of Canada;
+- a representative from the Association of Registrars of the Universities and Colleges of Canada (ARUCC) and/or a recognized public postsecondary educational institution in Canada;

-- up to four members-at-large with experience in credential assessment and/or immigrant integration; and
+- up to six (6) subject-matter experts with experience in the academic credential assessment and recognition sector; and

-- a representative of CICIC as a non-voting member.
+- the CICIC coordinator as a non-voting member.

 In this regard, CICIC acts as the custodian of the QAF under the aegis of CMEC and under the guidance of the Quality Assurance Steering Committee.
 Since CICIC is the product of Canada's obligations regarding the assessment and recognition of international academic credentials, it has the necessary capabilities to produce the tools associated with a QAF and to support their operational implementation.